mckunkel/clas12docs/OfflineSoftware/source/io/introduction_OLD.rst

    print 'Events analyzed from File = ', icounter

-This code initilizes a reader object and loops through events while reader.hasEvent() returns "ture".
+This code initializes a reader object and loops through events while reader.hasEvent() returns "true".
 To view the content of the event  event.show() function can be used which displays the banks and sections present in the current event. here is an example output: